qns7/macOS.qotfiles/README.md

 f17 : skhd -k "0xB2" # do not disturb
 ```

-The additional keys of the Q1
+The additional keys of the Q1 I use as follows

 ```
 ...
 F13      F14